cavo789/blog/blog/2023/12/27/wsl-powershell/index.md

 ---
-slug: wslview
+slug: wsl-powershell
 title: Starting the default associated Windows program on WSL
 authors: [christophe]
 image: /img/wsl_tips_social_media.jpg
-tags: [wsl, tips]
+tags: [powershell, tips, wsl]
 enableComments: true
 ---
-# Starting the default associated Windows program on WSL

 ![Starting the default associated Windows program on WSL](/img/wsl_tips_header.jpg)

 Very often, I'm in my Linux console and I'd like to open a pdf file that I've just generated or, more simply, to open an html file.
 But how can I do this?